-(Update: Dev Preview 3 added) Android N: new features overview
+(Updated: Dev Preview 5 added) Android 7.0 Nougat features overview

-The Android N developer preview gives us a sneak peek into what Android 7.0 will look like when it officially arrives later this year.
+The Android N developer preview gives us a sneak peek into what Android Nougat will look like when it officially arrives later this year.
 Of course, developer previews quite often contain features that won’t make it to the final release but there’s still plenty to get excited about, so let’s dive right in.
-Here are all the Android N features from the latest Android N preview updates as well as others we expect to see in future.
-Please note that some features have been officially confirmed by Google, while others, “confirmed” by the developer preview, could still disappear before Android 7.0.
+Here are all the Android 7.0 Nougat features from the latest Android N preview updates as well as others we expect to see in future.
+Please note that some features have been officially confirmed by Google, while others, “confirmed” by the developer preview, could still disappear before Android 7.0 arrives in September.

 Rather than wait until Google I/O 2016, Google decided to surprise us all by releasing the first Android N developer preview on March 9, two full months earlier than expected.
 The Android N preview went live for the Nexus 6P, Nexus 5X, Nexus 6, Nexus 9 (Wi-Fi and LTE), Nexus Player and Pixel C on the Android Developers site.
 The first beta release candidate appeared during Google I/O on May 18, 2016.